junxit/us-congress-bills-115/derived/amendments.md

 ### 26 U.S.C. § 121

-> by striking “with respect to whom a deduction under section 151 is allowable to” and inserting “who is a dependent of”; and
+> by striking “with respect to whom a deduction under section 151 is allowable to” and inserting “who is a dependent of”, and

 | | |
 |---|---|